NeuraCache/markdown-flashcards-spaced-repetition/README.md

 ## Goal

-The goal of this repository is to standardize the creation of Flashcards and cards for Spaced Repetition in Markdown files.
+This repository aims to standardize the creation of Flashcards and cards for Spaced Repetition in Markdown files.

-Use Cases:
+**Use Cases:**

-- Creating easily portable decks of flashcards and cards for spaced repetition.
+- Create Portable decks of flashcards and cards for spaced repetition.
-- Ability to include flashcards and spaced repetition cards in various places in notes (in tools like Obsidian)
+- Include flashcards and spaced repetition cards in notes (in tools like [Obsidian](https://obsidian.md/))
-- Non intrusive flashcards in GitHub README.md files of various projects to facilitate the retention of key concepts.
+- Non intrusive flashcards in GitHub README.md files to facilitate the retention of key concepts.
-- Clients can easily consume .md files and show cards with UI interface.

 **Quick Example:**

-How many are bitten by snakes each year? : 5.3M 🧠
+How many people are bitten by snakes each year? : 5.3M 🧠

 How many people die each year from snake bites? : ~130k 🧠